tomhanika/conexp-clj/README.md

 new ideas.

-The project has been started by Daniel Borchmann under supervision of Christian Meschke as part of the DFG project ???/???/???.
+The project has been started by Daniel Borchmann under supervision of Christian Meschke as part of the DFG project GA 216/10-1.

 For more information, you can visit conexp-clj's website at http://daniel.kxpq.de/math/conexp-clj/.